jdkaplan/art/README.md

 - Southwest: `sw`
 - Stop: `-`

-**The Default Palette**
+**The Default Pallete**

-Artvarks often find themselves working with common base palette unique to them (called their _signature_) and mix in other definitions to fit their current art piece.
+Artvarks often find themselves working with common base pallete unique to them (called their _signature_) and mix in other definitions to fit their current art piece.

-This is the default palette included in the ART interpreter to help you get started:
+This is the default pallete included in the ART interpreter to help you get started:

 ```
 ^ n 0 ^ n